vm6502q/qrack.github.io/docs/performance.rst

    [Milliseconds] = \exp \left( [Base] \left( [No. of Qubits] + [Intercept] \right) \right)

 In addition to the base and intercept, the table also notes the "First Qubit" that passed the noise threshold for the high qubit end of the graph, on the basis of its :math:`R^2` statistic being just greater than or equal to :math:`0.99`.
 The :math:`R^2` and model p-value are also reported.
 Assuming a "noise" threshold, note that these equations are expected to be biased in the direction of underestimating the exponential "Base" of the relationship.
-"Intercept" is then an estimate of how many qubits it would take for the method to 1 millisecond on average.
+"Intercept" is then an estimate of how many qubits it would take for the method to complete in 1 millisecond on average.

 The quantum Fourier transform ("QFT") is consistently the slowest register-like operation.
 This offers a reasonable control case, as QFT is one of the only register-like API methods implemented in terms of calls to other fundamental gate methods.